goldenmaza/aveline/README.md

 generate a website with content.

 Work remaining for the Frontend module:
-- Redux implementation
 - SCSS implementation

 Work remaining for the Backend module:
 - Deploying the module to a webhosting service
 - Improved Sequelize/GraphQL implementation
-- Removal of the Buildtool source code
-- Loading username etc from env

 Note: These two modules currently only work locally as I have not been able to deploy the backend module to a webhosting service to test it live.